jonathanheilmann/ext-jh_magnificpopup/Documentation/UsersManual/Plugin/Index.rst

          Link text

    :Description:
+         | Available if Link type is "Text":
-         The text that is displayed to the user
+         | The text that is displayed to the user

+ - :Field:
+         Link image

+   :Description:
+         | Available if Link type is "Image":
+         | The image that is displayed to the user

  - :Field:
          Link target